BTEC diplomas

 Standing for the Business and Technology Education Council, BTECs are specialist vocational qualifications you can study at school or college.
 These flexible work-related courses bring together subject theory with practical learning.

-Along with the new T-levels, BTEC National diplomas provide a viable alternative to A-levels, although you can also choose to study A-levels at the same time as completing this BTEC qualification.
+Along with the raft of new T Levels, BTEC National diplomas provide a viable alternative to A-levels, although you can also choose to study A-levels at the same time as completing this BTEC qualification.
 They're best suited to those with an interest in a specific industry but haven't yet settled on a particular role.

-As they've been developed with input from employers, more than 2,000 courses are currently available across many industries, from science and engineering to business, IT and the media.
+As these qualifications have been developed with input from employers, more than 2,000 courses are currently available across many industries, from science and engineering to business, IT and the media.

 How long do BTECs last?

-If taken as a standalone course, a BTEC will typically take one to two years to complete, depending on if you choose to study full or part time.
+If taken as a standalone course, a BTEC will typically take one to two years to complete, depending on whether you choose to study full or part time.

 However, they can also be taken alongside other academic qualifications such as A-levels or as part of an apprenticeship.